Tetra-Pak-APIs/TetraPak.AspNet/_docs/Scenarios.md

 # TetraPak.AspNet SDK - Scenarios

-This document presents typical ASP.NET related scenarios, including issues, you will likely face and suggestions for what to do:
+This document presents typical ASP.NET related scenarios, use cases, and issues that you will likely face and suggestions for what to do:

 <a id="api-key-invalid"></a>
-## Error `401 - API key invalid`
+## ERROR `401 - API key invalid`

 Your web app is probably referencing the wrong `client id`.
 Please check your configuration (eg. `appsettings.json` file) and compare the `"ClientId"` value with your [app registration Consumer Key][tetra-pak-dev-portal-appreg-consumer-key].